 NYUAD offers five degree programs: General Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, and Mechanical Engineering.
 The engineering programs provide a sound preparation for careers in research, academia, industry, or government, and graduates receive a Bachelor of Science degree.

 A distinguished and diverse faculty engages in state-of-the-art research, innovation, invention, and entrepreneurship.
 Their research is concentrated in three thematic areas: Information, Communication, Electronic Systems; Urban Systems; and BioMedical and Health Systems.
-Faculty at NYUAD actively collaborate with faculty in other divisions at NYUAD and NYUNY, as well as faculty in the departments of civil, chemical and biological, computer, electrical, and mechanical engineering at the Polytechnic Institute of NYU.
+Faculty at NYUAD actively collaborate with faculty in other divisions at NYUAD and NYUNY, as well as faculty in the departments of civil, chemical and biological, computer, electrical, and mechanical engineering at the NYU Polytechnic School of Engineering.

 The Engineering program draws upon courses across an array of disciplines.
 The liberal arts core provides the intellectual breadth, a “license to learn,” preparing students to thrive in a multicultural globalized world and equipping them to learn and adapt quickly in areas that evolve with ever-increasing swiftness.
 Students gain a firm grounding across various science and engineering fields that underscore the technical component of an engineering education, but they also draw upon courses across the curriculum to develop an understanding of cultural, political, economic, environmental, and public safety considerations that are integral to engineering solutions.
 In their engineering courses, students are involved in the design process and the progression of technological inventions from concept through product development and market introduction.